John McEnroe and Tatum O’Neal’s son Kevin McEnroe gets married as parents reunite

 John McEnroe and Tatum O’Neal’s son, Kevin, is officially married.

-Kevin and his now-wife, Fern Cozine, had their wedding ceremony June 14 in Napa, California, according to photos shared by People.
-For the occasion, Cozine wore a white off-the-shoulder gown and veil, while Kevin wore a classic white tuxedo and black bowtie.
+Kevin and Fern Cozine had their wedding ceremony on June 14 in Napa, California.

+For the occasion, Cozine wore a white off-the-shoulder gown and veil, while Kevin wore a classic white tuxedo and black bowtie, as seen in photos shared by People.

 The nuptials came more than a year after the couple announced their engagement.
 In November 2023, Kevin shared a sweet picture on Instagram of Cozine showing off her diamond ring, as he was hugging her from behind.